 There is no silver bullet that will solve the affordable housing crisis and we can’t do it alone.
 To be effective in increasing the supply of well-designed affordable rental housing, we need to work in partnership with state and federal governments, community housing providers, developers, investors and researchers.

-Our draft Affordable Housing Strategy identifies four priorities to address Melbourne's affordable housing crisis:
+The Affordable Housing Strategy 2030 identifies five priorities to address Melbourne's affordable housing crisis:

-- Develop affordable rental housing on City of Melbourne land.
+- Deliver more affordable rental housing on City of Melbourne-owned land.

 - Advocate for systemic change and new and ongoing investment for better affordable housing outcomes.